Austria qualifier 'do or die' for NI - Shiels

 We have to take our chances

-Since the October fixture, 22 of Northern Ireland's domestic-based players have entered full-time training for Euro 2022, where Shiels' side will again face England and Austria along with a Norway who will have Ada Hegerberg available again after she ended her international exile.
+Since the October fixture, 22 of Northern Ireland's domestic-based players have entered full-time training for this summer's European Championship, where Shiels' side will again face England and Austria, along with a Norway who will have striker Ada Hegerberg available after she ended her international exile.

 Shiels, who has been in charge since 2019, feels his players have developed mentally as well as physically from their switch to professionalism.

-"It is about measuring the psychology of the game.
-It is about letting players know that there will be periods of the game where we will be against the wall," added Shiels
+He added: "It is about measuring the psychology of the game.
+It is about letting players know that there will be periods of the game where we will be against the wall.

 "There will be periods where we can counter-attack with some positivity and there will be periods where we will have some pressure on them.